Accounting policies and procedures

 • foundations in which the university is a founding member;

-• members of the executive and senior management of the university (members of the Council, the Rector, Vice-Rectors, area directors) and foundations, non-profit associations and companies under their control or significant influence;
+• members of the executive and senior management of the university (members of the University Board, the Rector, the Vice-Rectors, the area directors, the Director for Administration) and foundations, non-profit associations and companies under their control or significant influence;

-13.4 Members of the executive and senior management submit a declaration on the foundations, non-profit associations and companies under their control or significant influence or under the control or significant influence of their close family members via the university’s internal portal within two months following the financial year.
+13.4 Members of the executive and senior management shall submit, via the university’s intranet, a declaration of foundations, non-profit associations, and companies under their control or significant influence, or under the control or significant influence of their close family members, within two months after the end of the financial year..

 14. INVENTORY

-14.1 Inventories are performed to establish real balance and material value of assets and liabilities.
-Inventories shall be carried out during a period which ensures the preparation and submission of reports by the established deadline, but not less than once a year (annual inventory).
-The documentation to certify the completion of inventory includes balance confirmation letters, bank account statements, inventory reports or other documents confirming that assets and liabilities have been recorded correctly.
+14.1 Inventories shall be conducted to establish the actual balances and verify the value of assets and liabilities.
+Inventories shall be carried out within a period that ensures the preparation and submission of reports by the prescribed deadlines, but at least once a year (annual inventory).

-14.2 In order to prepare quarterly, semi-annual and annual reports, inventories of the balances of the university’s assets and liabilities shall be conducted pursuant to the procedure and by the deadlines established by the chief accountant.
+14.2 For the preparation of quarterly, semi-annual, and annual reports, inventories of the balances of the university’s assets and liabilities shall be conducted in accordance with the procedure and within the deadlines established by the Chief Accountant.

 14.3 The deadlines for conducting inventories of assets and liabilities are as follows: